 Some publications have toyed with a nonprofit model.
-In October 2016, the Rubin Institute at the San Francisco Conservatory of Music, which focuses on the field of criticism, partnered with The Boston Globe and the Ann and Gordon Getty Foundation to fund a 10-month classical critic position for Zoë Madonna, who continues to write regularly for the Globe.
-NewMusicBox, which celebrated its 20th anniversary in May, is owned and funded by New Music USA, a New York―based nonprofit that has distributed nearly $3 million in grants for creative projects over the past six years.
+In October 2016, the Rubin Institute at the San Francisco Conservatory of Music, which focuses on the field of criticism, partnered with the Boston Globe and the Ann and Gordon Getty Foundation to fund a ten-month classical critic position for Zoë Madonna, who continues to write regularly for the Globe.
+NewMusicBox, which celebrated its twentieth anniversary in May, is owned and funded by New Music USA, a New York–based nonprofit that has distributed nearly $3 million in grants for creative projects over the past six years.

 Still, virtually all classical-music writers avoid pronouncing the death of their field.
 “The conversation about the ‘death’ of classical has been part of my entire adult life, and so much about the genre has changed in that time period,” Brown says.
 “I don’t find it to be a helpful attitude anymore.
 When I first started at VAN, we were determined that the magazine would be a place where the phrase ‘classical music is dead’ would never appear.”